marin-stefan/Vintage-Digital-Casio-Watch/README.md

 ## Requirements were :

-* Start with a simple app with a html, script and css file
+* Start with a simple app with a html, script and css file.

 * Render a watch to the screen.